34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 4 to 9

 Prickly pear is one of the hardiest varieties of cacti.
-There are many different species, and several of the Opuntias are native to Texas and the eastern and south-central United States.
+There are many different species, and several Opuntia species are native to Texas and the eastern and south-central United States.

-They are quite tolerant of cold weather and can be grown in any moderate climate.
+They are quite tolerant of cold weather and can grow in any moderate climate.
 Give them full sun with well-drained soil.
 Prickly pear is a very low-maintenance plant.

 Prickly pear cacti typically have sparse clusters of visible spines as well as small tufts of tiny, almost microscopic spines, so be very careful any time you handle one of these plants.

-This cacti blooms in the summer and fall with large, very showy flowers, commonly yellow.
+These cacti bloom in the summer and fall with large, very showy flowers, commonly yellow.
 After flowering, bright red fruits form and linger on the plant well into the fall and winter months.
-The flowers attract pollinators
+The flowers attract pollinators.

 Red Yucca